ThuCCSLab/Awesome-LM-SSP/README.md

 # LM-SSP

-The resources related to the safety, security, and privacy (SSP) of large models (LM).
+The resources related to the safety, security, and privacy (SSP) of large models (LMs).
-Here LM contains large language models (LLMs), large vision-language models (LVMs), diffusion models, and so on.
+Here LMs contain large language models (LLMs), large vision-language models (LVMs), diffusion models, and so on.

-- This repo is in progress 🌱 (currently manually collected)
+- This repo is in progress 🌱 (currently manually collected).

 - Welcome to recommend resources to us (via Issue/Pull request/[Email](thu_crypto_ai@163.com)/...)!